Théodore Tallent

 PhD Candidate

 Théodore Tallent is a PhD student at the Center for European Studies and Comparative Politics (CEE) at Sciences Po since September 2022 and a teacher in political science.
 He previously studied at Sciences Po, as both an undergraduate and postgraduate student at the School of Public Affairs (MA in European Affairs).
 He also studied a year at the New York University and completed a second master's degree (MPhil in Environmental Policy) at the University. of Cambridge.
 Théodore is also an affiliated researcher at the Cambridge Center for Environment, Energy and Natural Resource Governance (C-EENRG), a research center within the University of Cambridge specializing in the governance of environmental transitions.
-From January to March 2024, he was a visiting researcher at the London School of Economics (LSE).
+From January to March 2024, he was a visiting researcher at the London School of Economics (LSE) and in February and March 2025, he was a visiting researcher at the University of Oxford and Nuffield College.

 Research work